The Sparsholt Affair: Losses

 By 1995 Johnny is a successful artist who has a 7-year-old daughter, Lucy, whom he conceived with Francesca, and is living with his partner, Pat.

 Members of Evert's Oxford circle begin to die including Freddie Green who leaves behind a memoir which includes the details found in A New Man.
-Ivan discovers the memoirs and forces Johnny to read it.
-After the scandal David divorced Connie but has now remarried to a woman.
+Ivan discovers the memoir and persuades Johnny to read it.
+After the scandal Connie divorced David but he has now remarried to a woman.
 On a trip to London to visit his son, Johnny asks David to sit for him and also takes a chance to reintroduce him to Evert.
-The meeting goes well and seems to bring about new intimacy between father and son, but when Johnny brings up the matter of the fine David incurred, David denies the incident.
+The meeting goes well and seems to bring about new intimacy between father and son, but when Johnny brings up the matter of the £20 fine David incurred for having his fiancée Connie up in his room at Oxford, David denies the incident, and their intimate moment has passed.

 Consolations

 Twenty years later Johnny is now a widower after Pat dies of prostate cancer.
-He tries to date once more, meeting men on Grindr but having difficulty connecting with them.
+He tries to date once more, meeting men on dating apps, but has difficulty connecting with them.
 While out at a club for the first time in decades he meets a young Brazilian man, Zé, and as they are about to have sex he receives texts notifying him that his father has died.
 David's death renews interest in the Sparsholt Affair, which discomforts Johnny.
 Nevertheless, he continues on with life, continuing to see Zé and beginning a portrait of Lucy made just before her wedding.